LoginRadius/engineering-portal/content/create-and-deploy-rest-api-in-kubernetes/index.md

 });
 ```

-Optionally, you can try running it if you have Node.js installed, and test the endpoint /user/{id} with curl:
+Optionally, you can try running it if you have Node.js installed and test the endpoint /user/{id} with curl:

 ```
 node server.js